Some great news to start the New Year.

 What all this means is SWEPCO, who is trying to provide clean and affordable energy to Arkansans, are treated as criminals and is forced to pay extortion money of at least 12 million dollars plus their own legal costs and related expenses.
 The Sierra Club and Audubon should be proud.

 If you read the propaganda from The Sierra Club and other similar groups, you get the idea that coal plants are killing thousands of us daily.
 In the environmentalist’s own press release they admit the Turk plant is many times better and less polluting than other coal plants in operation.
 But that is not enough for them.
 They announce they would rather the Turk plant not be built but since they can’t accomplish this, they are forcing SWEPCO to pay ransom money so this company can provide us low cost and clean energy which is what SWEPCO was proposing in the first place.

-Page 2 of 2 - Also noted in their press release, it apparently is against their policy for The Sierra Club and Audubon Society to receive monies directly from oil companies and coal plant owners.
+Also noted in their press release, it apparently is against their policy for The Sierra Club and Audubon Society to receive monies directly from oil companies and coal plant owners.
 They must therefore “launder” this money through organizations with clean reputations.
 Kind of reminds me of someone who is against theft but has no problem handling goods that are stolen.

 Also noteworthy is the press releases, articles and other documents issued by the environmentalists never address the economic issues.
 To them it is apparently meaningless that their proposals could increase energy costs by a prohibitive multiple.
 This is especially annoying in today’s stagnant economy.

 In the settlement The Sierra Club wants to build more windmills but

 The Audubon Society is worried about these giant blades killing birds.
 Solution – a provision not to build these unsightly giants in flyways or where birds normally congregate.
 That is so much better.
 Now we can go to bed with a clear conscience.